Advantages and Disadvantages of the Nikon 50mm f/1.8 D “nifty fifty” lens.

 In the Photographic world, all lenses used properly have sharpness.

-Sharpness in lens performance is usually overrated and you need to go your own way and see what lens are good for you.
+Sharpness in lens performance is usually overrated and you need to go your own way and see what lens is good for you.

 I think the Nikon 50mm 1.8D lens is both sharp and not sharp, wide open this lens is not sharp, I need to stop the aperture down to f/3.2 to reach some good sharpness with this lens, on f/5.6 this lens is one of the sharpest 50mm lenses that I have, only the Nikkor 50mm f/1.2 AI-S lens is sharper on f/5.6, so this lens is both sharp and not sharp, in my opinion.